dkarkada/dkarkada.github.io/src/content/posts/blog/2024-09-19-derivative.md

 A contraction is a structure-reducing operation.
 I imagine that it's called "contraction" because it collapses large and unwieldy tensors towards structureless scalars.
 Because of their linearity, contractions are easily parallelizable, which is what gives modern GPUs a decisive computational advantage in computing tensor expressions.

 The insight of Einstein notation is that contraction is such a common operation that we should save ourselves the pain of writing out all the summation signs.
 We can *infer* a sum when indices are repeated.
-This is the same notation used in np.einsum and torch.einsum.
+This is the same notation used in `np.einsum` and `torch.einsum`.

 $$
 \mathbf{M}\mathbf{x}=\sum_j M_{ij}x_j={M^\mu}_\nu x^\nu